mitchell-reynolds/mitchell-reynolds.github.io/lists.md

 ---

 # Mantras & Questions
-- "If my little brother were in my situation, what would be my guidance?"
+- "If my younger brother were in my situation, what would be my guidance?"
-- "What are you working on at the moment, & why do you think it’s really important?"
+- "What's the most important problem in your field?
+What are you doing to solve that?"
 (Hamming)
 - "What important truth do very few people agree with you?"
 (Thiel)
 - "How long can you grasp the sunshine?"
 - "Is your memory of me, me?"